yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

 As you can see, the naive Reagent version spends about double the time scripting compared to React.js, and about four times as long rendering.

 The reason is that we're dereferencing the `games` atom at top level.
-This forces all the child components to be reevaluated whenever the sate of any game changes.
+This forces the top level component to be reevaluated whenever the sate of any game changes.

 Reagent provides a mechanism for dealing with this problem in the form of cursors.
 A cursor allows subscribing to changes at a specified path within the atom.
 A component that dereferences a cursor will only be updated when the data the cursor points to changes.
 This allows us to granularly control what components will be repainted when a particular piece of data changes in the `games` atom.
 Let's update the view logic as follows: